aallonas/Portfolio/src/assets/README.md

 The Resume page (`src/resume.html`) will embed and link to these files.
 The page defaults to English.

+Company logos:

+- Place company logos referenced on pages in this folder, for example `company1-logo.png` and `company2-logo.png`.
+- Recommended size: provide a square PNG or SVG around 256x256px for best results; the site will display them at ~84x84px.

 Notes:

 - This folder is intentionally empty in the repo; add your files locally and commit if you want them tracked.